jmm/babel-plugin-jsx-pragmatic/README.md

 # About

-babel / babelify has a `jsxPragma` option that will be used when transforming JSX to function calls instead of the default function `React.createElement`.
+[babel-plugin-transform-react-jsx](https://www.npmjs.com/package/babel-plugin-transform-react-jsx) has a `pragma` option that's used when transforming JSX to function calls instead of the default function `React.createElement`.

-This babel plugin is a companion to that feature that allows you to dynamically load a module associated with the `jsxPragma` value.
+This Babel plugin is a companion to that feature that allows you to dynamically load a module associated with the `pragma` value.

 Example: